knowledgefactory4u/spring-boot-test-examples/README.md

 # 8. @DataMongoTest
 <a href="https://www.knowledgefactory.net/2023/11/testing-a-mongodb-application-with-datamongotest.html">Testing a MongoDB application with @DataMongoTest  </a>

-# 9.Integration Testing with Testcontainers
+# 9. Integration Testing with Testcontainers
 <a href="https://github.com/knowledgefactory4u/spring-boot-test-examples/tree/main/spring-boot-postgresql-testcontainers-example">Spring Boot 3 + PostgreSQL - Integration Testing with Testcontainers - Example</a>

-# 10.Testing a JPA application with @DataJpaTest and Testcontainers
+# 10. Testing a JPA application with @DataJpaTest and Testcontainers
 <a href="https://www.knowledgefactory.net/2023/11/testing-a-jpa-application-with-datajpatest-and-testcontainers.html">Testing a JPA application with @DataJpaTest and Testcontainers</a>

-# 11.Spring Boot MongoDB - Integration Testing with Testcontainers
+# 11. Spring Boot MongoDB - Integration Testing with Testcontainers
 <a href="https://github.com/knowledgefactory4u/spring-boot-test-examples/tree/main/spring-mongodb-testcontainers-integration-testing">Spring Boot MongoDB - Integration Testing with Testcontainers</a>

+# 12. Testing a Data MongoDB application with Testcontainers and @DataMongoTest
+<a href="https://github.com/knowledgefactory4u/spring-boot-test-examples/tree/main/datamongotest-testcontainers-testing-example">Spring Boot - Testing a Data MongoDB application with Testcontainers and @DataMongoTest</a>

 # Local setup